jabattack1/misfits/README.md

 ## Deployment

-You can deploy this static application onto Netlify.
+You can deploy this application onto Netlify.
-Directions here:
-https://dev.to/kozakrisz/deploy-nextjs-project-to-netlify-4bd5
+Directions on how to deploy static Next.js applications onto Netlify here: https://dev.to/kozakrisz/deploy-nextjs-project-to-netlify-4bd5

 ## Built With